Stjaertfena/lab-1-branching/README.md

 - For actions/operations performed on one computer – pair program!

 ## The assignment
 Your task is to setup a new repository locally, publish it on Github and then invite your teammate to collaborate.
-You'll then copy-paste some existing source code into your project, before making modifications to it on your respective machines – finally merging it all together.
+You'll then copy-paste some existing source code (from this repo) into your project, before making modifications to it on your respective machines – finally merging it all together.

 In short:
 - [ ] Setup a new repo, invite collaborator